Efficient Analysis of Latent Spaces in Heterogeneous Networks: Estimation of the latent spaces

 where $\ksum=k_1+\cdots+k_T$, and similarly define $\check{v}$ as the vectorization of $[\check{Z},\check{W}_1,\ldots, \check{W}_T]$.
 Then $\ell(Z,W)=\ell(v)$, and let $\dot{\ell}(v)$ denote the partial derivative of $\ell(v)$ with respect to $v$.
 We construct a second-order update as

 where $B^{+}$ represents the pseudo-Moore-Penrose inverse of a matrix $B$, which is uniquely defined, and $ I(v)=\EXPT\{ \dot{\ell}(v) \dot{\ell}(v)^{\top}\} $ is the Fisher information matrix of $v$ with expectation taken under the model \eqref{eq:model} with parameters $v$.
-An analytical formula for $I(v)$ is derived for practical use in Section D.5.3 of the Supplementary Material.
+An analytical formula for $I(v)$ is derived for practical use in Section \ref{sec:newtonform} of the Supplementary Material.
 The final estimators $\hat{Z}$ and $\hat{W}_t$'s are obtained through realigning $\hat{v}$ into matrices.

 \begin{remark} Our proof shows $I(\check{v})$ in \eqref{eq:newtononev} is singular, necessitating the use of pseudo inverse in \eqref{eq:newtononev}.
 Intuitively, this singularity arises from the unidentifiability of latent factors $Z$ and $W_t$ \citep{little2010parameter}.
-It makes the theoretical analysis challenging and conclusions for classical one-step estimator \citep{van2000asymptotic} inapplicable.
-Moreover, the efficient one-step update \eqref{eq:newtononev} is simultaneously constructed for $1+T$ groups of latent factors $[Z,W_1,\ldots, W_T]$.
+It makes the theoretical analysis challenging and conclusions for classical one-step estimator \citep{van2000asymptotic} or a single network \cite{xie2023efficient} inapplicable; {more details are discussed in Remark \ref{rm:strongeff} of the Supplementary Material}.
+Moreover, \eqref{eq:newtononev} is simultaneously constructed for $1+T$ groups of latent factors $[Z,W_1,\ldots, W_T]$.
 This markedly differs from \cite{he2023semiparametric} that constructs one-step estimator for shared latent factors only and requires network-specific parameters to be identifiable.
 As a result, our theoretical analysis pioneers a new approach that jointly analyzes all the parameters in \eqref{eq:vectorization} and tackles inherent singularity of the information matrix from multiple groups of latent factors.
-More details are given in Section D.5.4 of the Supplementary Material. \end{remark}
+More details are given in Section \ref{sec:proplemmaiv} of the Supplementary Material. \end{remark}